leanor64/5A_SAT/README.md

 and selecting the desired action.
 Or you simply use the integrated terminal and launch the executable manually (once built, they should be in you build folder).

+If you want to launch / debug an executable from VS-Code while passing command line arguments, you need to add them to the `.vscode/launch.json`.
+Open the file and add the arguments as comma separated strings to the `args` variable.
+There are three configurations in the `launch.json`:
+* `Run current target (gdb)`: Use this config if you're on Linux and use `g++` as compiler
+* `Run current target (lldb)`: Use this config if you're on MacOS or on Linux and use `clang` as compiler
+* `Run current target (msvc)`: Use this config if you're on Windows

+In any case, once you opened any code file, press F5 to run the current *Launch target*.
+This is the target that is selected in the `CMake Tools` tab in the sidebar under `Project Status/Launch`.

 ### Manually using CMake
 If you don't want to use one of the aforementioned methods, you can manually configure the project and work with any editor of your choice.